the part they skip

 Frameworks help you build an agent.
-They leave you the part that matters the moment an agent touches the real world: running it on behalf of other people — spending their money, touching their data, taking consequential actions — without leaking across customers or doing something irreversible and wrong.
+What they don't help with is the part that matters the moment it touches the real world: running it for other people — spending their money, touching their data, taking consequential actions — without leaking data between customers or doing something wrong that can't be undone.

-One customer's data unreachable to another's agent — even through a shared tool.
+One customer's agent can't reach another's data — even through a shared tool.

-Letting an agent act, not just chat — with a way to not act catastrophically.
+Letting an agent act, not just chat — with a way to stop it doing something catastrophic.

-Consequential actions authorized, approved, reversible.
+Every consequential action gets authorized, approved, and stays reversible.
 Nothing ships ungated.

-Spend bounded per tenant — the meter as a throttle, not just a bill.
+Each tenant's spend is capped — the meter is a throttle, not just a bill.

 A tool owned by tenant A, called by tenant B, runs under B's scope, never A's.
 Proven: A can't read B, even through a tool A doesn't own.